cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/database-backups.md

 1. Open the **Application Overview** from the [Dashboard](https://app.cloud66.com/dashboard).
 2. Click *Explore Add-ins* or the green **+** in the **Add-ins** panel
 3. Click on *Install Now* under **Database Backup**
-4. A panel will slide out from the left with options.
-Configure as needed and then click *Add Server* to continue.
+4. Configure your backups as needed and click *Create Backup*

-You can now watch the logs, as usual to see the progress of the process.

 ## Backup types
 Cloud 66 supports two types of backups: _managed_ and _unmanaged_.